steveworld/search/search-crunch/README.md

                          one URI per line in the  file.
 If  '-'  is  specified,  URIs are read from the standard input.
 Multiple --input-file-list arguments can be specified.
   --input-file-format FQCN
-                         The Hadoop FileInputFormat to use for extracting  data from splitable HDFS files.
+                         The Hadoop FileInputFormat to use for extracting  data from splittable HDFS files.
 Can be a fully qualified Java class name  or  one  of  ['text', 'avro', 'avroParquet'].
 If this option is present the extraction phase will  emit  a series of input data records rather than a series of HDFS file input streams.